If you’re over 55 and walk on a treadmill, do you normally hold on?

 There’s a lot of walking on a golf course, including inclined terrain.

-How will holding onto a treadmill, leaning on the hands, slightly stooped over, removing work from the core, carry over to all the walking that one does on a golf course, to make them more efficient at sustaining all that walking outside where there’s nothing to hold onto?
-Now think about that.
+How will holding onto a treadmill, leaning on the hands, slightly stooped over, carry over to all the walking that one does on a golf course?

 Good posture is vital, and as people get older, it becomes increasingly crucial.

-Holding onto a treadmill may at first seem like the smart thing for the person age 55 to 65 to do, but give this some thought and you’ll realize how detrimental this fake walking really is—even for people who’ve been sedentary all their lives.
+Holding onto a treadmill may at first seem like the smart thing for the person age 55-plus to do, but give this some thought and you’ll realize how detrimental this fake walking really is—even for people who’ve been sedentary all their lives.

 One of the problems that can result involve the feet.